Our APEX Accelerator training events offer a range of training to help you with government contracting, such as:

 A general overview of how the government buys goods and services.

-Guidance on how to become certified and registered and the benefits for small business participating in the 8a, Small Disadvantaged Business (SDB), HUBZones, Woman Owned Businesses and Veteran Owned Business.
+Guidance on how to become certified and registered and the benefits for business participating in certification programs.

 Navigating SAM